Omarov3000/ali/public/articles/crafting_unique_ui_experiences/text.md

 <div class="col" />

-Here's a step-by-step guide on how the color palette algorithm works:
+Here's a step-by-step description on how the palette generation algorithm works:

 1. Firstly, I quantize the image, reducing its colors to a smaller, manageable set.
 2. Then, I score these colors based on their vibrancy and how much of the image they cover.
 I can also filter out any colors that are nearly monochrome at this step.